JZ Modifier Requirements: What You Need to Know

 For example:

-Organizations need to make sure their formularies are set up correctly now to avoid potential denials or delay in payment.
+Organizations need to make sure their formularies are set up correctly now to avoid potential denials or delays in payment.
 All pharmaceuticals with a status indicator of either G or K will need to be submitted as indicated in the example above and have a JZ or JW modifier on the claim.

 References: